 I created user mindsets to better understand who may be using the app.
 I decided against building “personas” as a user mindset is more adaptable and avoids the pit falls of biases.
 I settled on 3 major mindsets to follow.

-The Culinary Adventurer
+The Culinary

 USER GOAL: